ManuelBeiras/K8s-InstagramClone/README.md

 # K8s-InstagramClone ✅ ![](https://progress-bar.dev/100/?title=Windows) ✅ ![](https://progress-bar.dev/100/?title=Linux) ✅ ![](https://progress-bar.dev/100/?title=macOS)
-Proyecto de FCT Dockerizado y montado en K8s, con todos los pasos necesarios para hacerla funcionar + cheat sheet.
-Montada con entorno Windows Linux Subsystem (WSL) y Minikube.
+Dockerized Final degree project mounted on K8s, with all the necessary steps to make it work + cheat sheet.
+Assembled with Windows Linux Subsystem (WSL) and Minikube environment.

-## Archivos necesarios para el funcionamiento de esta aplicación
+## Files necessary for the operation of this application.

 - postgres-config.yaml
 - postgres-secret.yaml